shihaocao/line/README.md

 Today I also added fading in of specical highlighted words.
 This was a pain to code in JS.
 I also had a bit of a funny oopsie where the div I had these in, spanned the whole page and covered all my buttons.
 So I had to debug why I couldn't click on anything.
 ![Audacity Envelope!](documentation/fadein_words.gif)

+## Finishing Touches:

+I'm taking out the whole track volume variation...
+It's a bit ironic since that's the last thing that is actually tied to the song itself!
+But that's ok haha, I'll put in some better audio reactivity in the next project I make.